plumed/masterclass-21-2/README.md

 independent and can be correlated.

 <b>Any data we get by computing CVs from a molecular dynamics trajectory is almost certain to contain correlations.</b>  It is thus essential to know how to handle correlated
 data.
-The block averaging technique that was introduced in \ref masterclass-21-2-ex-4 resolves this problem.
+The block averaging technique that was introduced in exercise 4 resolves this problem.
 You can show that if the blocks are long enough, the averages you obtain are uncorrelated.

 For the remainder of this exercise, you should use the data in `correlated_data` and what you have learned in the previous exercises to calculate block averages for different block sizes.
 For each block size